 Up to 3 days after sex: The “Morning After Pill”

-Also known (incorrectly) as the ‘morning after pill’,the 1500mg levonorgestrel pill is available under the name ‘Prenovelle’ or ‘Norlevo’ and must be taken within 72 hours/3 days after unprotected sex.
-Within the first 24 hours the emergency contraceptive pill is 95% effective but the longer you leave it the less effective it will be.
+Also known (incorrectly) as the ‘morning after pill’, the 1500mg levonorgestrel pill is available under the name ‘Prevenelle’ or ‘Norlevo’ and must be taken within 72 hours/3 days after unprotected sex.
+Within the first 24 hours the emergency contraceptive pill is 95% effective but the longer you leave it, the less effective it will be.
 Women must take this pill as soon as possible after sex.
 The pill works either by stopping an egg being released, stopping sperm reaching the egg, or preventing a fertilised egg from settling in your uterus or womb.
-In case you get sick or feel unwell after having taken the pill, contact us immediately.
+In the case that you get sick or feel unwell after having taken the pill, contact us immediately.
 Some women also experience a change in their menstrual pattern, including some irregular bleeding or spotting.

 Up to 5 days after sex; The new ‘Morning After Pill’

 There is a newer, more effective emergency contraceptive pill available recently.
 It is made from a hormone called ulipristal acetate.
-It is sold from the chemost under the name ‘EllaOne’ and is closer to 98% effective when taken correctly. it is also more reliable than levonorgestrel pills and that extra reliability stays high right up to 120 hours (5 days) after sex.
+It is sold from the chemist under the name ‘EllaOne’ and is closer to 98% effective, when taken correctly.
+It is also more reliable than levonorgestrel pills and that extra reliability stays high right up to 120 hours (5 days) after sex.
 Unfortunately it can only be used for a single episode of unprotected sex in a single cycle and can both interfere with and be undermined by other contraceptives.

 Please contact the clinic if you are worried about using the emergency pills.